Skip to main content

 (c) Financial Extent of the Conflict.
 The value owned or received ($15,000 vs. $500,000) is a relevant factor when assessing a presumption.
 Greater value creates a greater benefit and potentially more influence over an action or a decision.
 Moreover, it can create an unwanted and unacceptable appearance that a senior ASBMR leader in a position of influence is inclined to favor (or disfavor) a certain bone-related company.

 (d) Potential Benefit to the ASBMR Leader.
 The potential benefit to the Leader is relevant.
-The value of the situation to the ASBMR Leader could be so minimal or attenuated so as to reduce its potential impact on decision-making.
+The value of the situation to the ASBMR Leader may be so minimal or attenuated so as to reduce its potential impact on decision-making.

-Applying those factors, for example, a financial interest pertaining to a small Bone-related company that has no anticipated or potential role in ASBMR activities (and whose competitors also do not), represents a minimal risk of impact on the Leader’s decision-making.
+Applying those factors, for example, a financial interest pertaining to a small bone-related company that has no anticipated or potential role in ASBMR activities (and whose competitors also do not), represents a minimal risk of impact on the Leader’s decision-making.

 Taken together, all ASBMR leaders must disclose situations in which they own or receive value of more than $15,000 from Corporate Entities.
 ASBMR leaders in such situations will at a minimum be required to recuse themselves from the balance of discussions and decisions.
 But the Leaders whose positions involve the exercise of significant discretion or influence over allocating or withholding assets or benefits of the Society will likely be DISQUALIFIED from holding their positions while owning or receiving more than $15,000 in the Corporate Entities.

-G. DOING BUSINESS WITH ASBMR.
+H. DOING BUSINESS WITH ASBMR

 It is a direct conflict of interest for the most senior ASBMR Leaders to do business with ASBMR.
 It creates the reality, and certainly also the appearance, that with their influence they have directed or diverted Society assets to their personal benefit.